MaksimZinovev/peter-pal/prompts/030_build/breakdown.md

     1. Created function or variable is not used.
     2. Move function declaration to program root
     3. Ensure minimal error handling is added
-    4. The code uses up-to-date APIs, data structures as per speciific libraries and components included in manifest, package.json, etc. For example, if the chrome extension uses   "manifest_version": 3, then web_accessible_resources section needs to be updated for Manifest V3 format.
+    4. The code uses up-to-date APIs, data structures as per speciific libraries and components included in manifest, package.json, etc. For example, if the chrome extension uses   "manifest_version": 3, then web_accessible_resources section needs to be updated for Manifest V3 format, not use MAnifets V2.
 It should  be an array of objects specifying resources and their access rules:

 ```json
 "web_accessible_resources": [{